Rautio

-Rautio is a former municipality, now a small village of Kalajoki, Finland.
+Rautio is a former municipality, now a part of Kalajoki, Finland.
 It was consolidated to Kalajoki in 1973.

 History

 The name Rautio comes from a word meaning "blacksmith".
 Rautio has existed at least since 1547, at the time it only had three farms.
 It was a part of the Kalajoki parish.

 Rautio became a chapel community in 1826.
 In 1912, it became a separate parish and municipality.

 Rautio was merged back into Kalajoki in 1973.